simonvomeyser/simonvomeyser.de-2020/src/content/projects/en/kamkam.md

 clients: []
 ---

-Small React/Gatsby landing page for the video production team of KAMKAM Video.
+Small landing page for professional video production team of KAMKAM Video.

-The basic design, SVG animations and references where all done in a single sprint taking less than a day.
-Gatsby rocks!
+Technology-wise I made use of some React/Gatsby magic.
+The implementation, basic design and animations where all done by me in a relatively short time-frame and in direct communication with the customer.
+Gatsby just rocks!